 I underestimated my value.

 Unfortunately, I have done it my whole life.
-In high school, I felt like people just tolerated me.
+In high school, I feared that people just tolerated me.
 When I left for college, I didn’t pursue maintaining those relationships, because I assumed they didn’t want them anyways.
 When I no longer had contact with them, I thought it proved that they only tolerated me.
 Now, I understand that I acted as if I didn’t want that relationship, and I am responsible that I lost most of those relationships.

 I have heard it said, “To have a good friend, you have to be a good friend.”
 I wonder how many good relationships I have missed or lost because I wasn’t a good friend since I too focus on myself by criticizing and belittling.
+My fear was causing me to miss opportunities to love.

 When you are busy undervaluing yourself, you miss opportunities to pick up the phone and encourage others because they might be busy.
 You miss opportunities to invite someone to an event, because they might not want to participate.
 You don’t want to be rejected, because they would only confirm that you have little value.
 When we always question our value, it is easy to be consumed with yourself.
 That is not what God has called us to do.
 We are to love.